raspberrypilearning/durham-quiz/en/quiz1/question_2.md

 ![](images/quiz_1.png)

-What will be the value of the `name`{:class="block3variables"} variable after the player clicks on the tick (checkmark) and the script finishes?
+What is the value of the `name`{:class="block3variables"} variable after the player clicks on the tick (checkmark) and the script finishes?

 --- choices ---